-Join Rhona Gordon, president and founder of Thinking Organized and award winning author of Thinking Organized for Parents and Children, in a summer seminar series for students preparing to apply to college and their parents.
-Seminars will focus on setting priorities and goals; making and revising plans; and initiating, executing and completing the different tasks in the application process.
+Join Thinking Organized in a summer seminar series for students preparing to apply to college and their parents.
+Seminars will focus on setting priorities and goals; making and revising plans; and initiating, executing, and completing the different tasks in the application process.
 Each session will have a specific assignment to move you along in this process, and will also teach you a technique or skill that will help you, not only in school, but also in life.

 Session 1 – Getting Started: The Calendar of Many Deadlines

 - Manage the many deadlines associated with applying to college, including multiple school applications, essays, supplements, teacher letters of recommendations, transcript orders and more.

 Session 2 – Putting Yourself on Paper: The Common App

 - Learn strategies to create a workable plan for tackling the common application.